SpectoLabs/hoverfly-github-action/.github/DEPENDENCIES.md

 2. Execute the Dockerfile (e.g. if it's a remote container Dockerfile build the remote container)
 3. Run `apt-cache policy <package>` for each package, to see the version installed
 4. Pin all the versions, replacing any old versions with new ones

-## Ubuntu version

-[Ubuntu releases annually in April](https://wiki.ubuntu.com/Releases).
-In 2020 the GitHub Actions team [supported the new version by mid June](https://github.com/actions/virtual-environments/issues/228#issuecomment-644065532), so we have [an issue automatically created on for 15th July each year](https://github.com/agilepathway/hoverfly-github-action/pull/55) to prompt us to update.